-The best piece of advice we can offer is don’t negotiate if you don’t have to.
-Negotiating is an acquired skill and if you do not have ample experience, odds are you will not come out on the other side with a good deal.
+The best piece of advice we can offer is don’t negotiate a job offer if you don’t have to.
+Negotiating is an acquired skill.
+If you do not have ample experience, odds are you will not come out on the other side with a good deal.
 If you are working with a recruiter, let them handle this.
 A good recruiter will act as your partner on planned negotiation strategies and responses to achieve the best possible results for you.

 A recruiter spends their days not only negotiating but learning about both the client and candidate.
 This provides tremendous insight into everyone’s goals and can give the recruiter a competitive edge for your cause.
 When it is time to negotiate an offer, the recruiter helps both sides remove stress and reach a common understanding.